fi0/quasar/quasar/dbt/models/schema.md

 {% enddocs %}

 {% docs referrer_host %}
-URL host of the referring site (eg. google.com)
+URL host of the referring site (eg. google.com).
+Only present if session is referred from some external site link (ex.
+Facebook, Google, Bing).
 {% enddocs %}

 {% docs referrer_path %}
-URL path from referring site (eg. /10-stats-on-teen-drug-and-alcohol-use/)
+URL path from referring site (eg. /10-stats-on-teen-drug-and-alcohol-use/).
+Only present if session is referred from some external site link (ex.
+Facebook, Google, Bing).
 {% enddocs %}

 {% docs referrer_source %}
-Referrer source name (eg. Google, Facebook)
+Referrer source name (eg. Google, Facebook).
+Only present if session is referred from some external site link (ex.
+Facebook, Google, Bing).
 {% enddocs %}

 {% docs utm_source %}